-Identified/Assessed procedure(s) for loading and securing cargo/passenger items in cabin passenger seats.
-Interviewed responsible manager(s) in ground handling operations.
-Franciscal avidence (absolute) wood for leading across (accessors) to realize accessors

-- □ Examined guidance/checklists used for loading cargo/passenger items in cabin passenger seats. - □ Other Actions (Specify)
+- □ Identified/Assessed procedure(s) for loading and securing cargo/passenger items in cabin passenger seats. - Interviewed responsible manager(s) in ground handling operations. - Examined guidance/checklists used for loading cargo/passenger items in cabin passenger seats. - □ Other Actions (Specify)

 The intent of this provision is for an operator that permits the transport of cargo packages or passenger items in cabin passenger seats to have procedures that ensure such packages or items are properly loaded and secured.